guydav/rlc_talk/slides.md

 - McCarthy's definition of intelligence and goals.
 - Reward hypothesis.
 - Goals as preferences over state-action histories \[Bowling et al., 2023].
+    - Insufficient to express constraints or risks \[Bellemare et al., 2023].
+- Goal-conditioned RL (more on this later).

 </v-clicks>